 Risks of The Gastric Sleeve

-- Leaking of the sleeve.
-The operation requires stapling inside the stomach, and there is always a chance that the staples won't hold, resulting in a leak.
-The leaking stomach acids frequently lead to infection of surrounding tissues and other serious problems that may require another operation or a drainage tube.
-This is usually less than a 1% risk.
+- The operation requires stapling inside the stomach.
+There is always a chance the staples won't hold, resulting in a leak.
+Leaking stomach acids frequently lead to infection of surrounding tissues and other serious problems that may require another operation or a drainage tube.
+This risk is usually less than a 1% chance.

 - Weight may be regained over time, because the stomach can stretch.

-In the Gastric Sleeve procedure roughly three quarters of the stomach is surgically removed leaving a slender tubular like stomach that maintains its direct connection with the oesophagus and small intestine.
-The portion of the stomach that is surgically removed is discarded, drastically reducing the volume of the stomach, which results in early satiety and fullness when eating a meal.
-The residual stomach capacity is about 200 mls so a generous entree should be possible.
+In the Gastric Sleeve procedure roughly three quarters of the stomach is surgically removed leaving a slender tube-like stomach that maintains its direct connection with the oesophagus and small intestine.
+The portion of the stomach that is surgically removed is discarded, drastically reducing the volume of the stomach, which results in early satiety and fullness when eating a meal, therefore consuming a smaller portion of food.
+The residual stomach capacity is about 200 mls - this means a portion about the size of a generous entree should be possible.